What is Japan's pathway to limit global warming to 1.5°C?

 -

-Oil’s share in Japan’s transport energy mix remains stubbornly high at 97%.
-Pathways with a heavier focus on electrification see oil’s share in the transport sector fall 84% by 2050, which could be supported by Japan’s significant domestic car manufacturing industry and its 100% target for electrified vehicle sales by 2035.
+While the share of oil in Japan’s transport energy mix remains stubbornly high at 97%, pathways with a heavier focus on electrification see oil’s share in the transport sector fall 84% by 2050.
+As a global leader in automotive manufacturing, meeting its target for vehicle sales to reach 100% electric by 2035 and transitioning to a 1.5ºC aligned transportation sector creates new market opportunities for the Japanese automotive industry.